structured-query-language/structured-query-language.github.io/ratio_to_report-in-Snowflake.md

 # RATIO_TO_REPORT in Snowflake

-`RATIO_TO_REPORT` is a powerful #snowflakedb Window function that lets you calculate the ratio of a value to the sum of the values in a window.
+`RATIO_TO_REPORT` is a powerful Snowflake Window function that lets you calculate the ratio of a value to the sum of the values in a window.
 The following query uses the `RATIO_TO_REPORT` function to calculate the percentage of the sales by channel (online vs. store) for each day.

 ### Raw Order Data